 1. What is included in a fibre deal?

-A standard fibre deal in South Africa is an uncapped, high-speed internet connection on a month-to-month contract.
-Most promotions also include free installation and a free Wi-Fi router.
+A standard fibre deal in South Africa is an uncapped, high-speed internet connection on a month-to-month basis.
+Many promotions also include free installation and either a free-to-use router or a Wi-Fi integrated ONT (depending on the product and network).

 2. How do I check if I can get fibre at my address?